Isafatokun/Isafatokun/README.md

 ### Hi there 👋

 ### I am Isaac Fatokun.
 I write Python.
-In addition, I am familar with Semantic Web Technologies, Cyber Physical Social Systems, and Management Information Systems.
+I am also familar with Semantic Web Technologies, Cyber Physical Social Systems, and Management Information Systems.

 ### 🔭 I’m currently working on the MTB Ontology (a semantic data model for data exchange in Smart Multitenant Buildings).
-Also, as a side project, I am building Notflix, a peer to peer version of netflix.
+In addition, as a side project, I am building Notflix, a peer to peer version of netflix.

 ### 🌱 I’m currently learning  Javascript and GoLang